samathaluca/fallen/README.md

 ##### past_problem.html page

 This page link was moved from the nav bar to a link within about_us.html following mentor comments.
 My mentor said that this page did not add anything to the project and the examiner may wonder why it is present.
-This page and additional pages of questions to be added later are very important for the strategy.
+This page (along with additional pages of questions to be added later) are very important for the project purpose and strategy.
 Gathering as much information as possible from visitors to the site is important to understand recovery from addiction.

 [Dig Deeper](https://fallen-but-not-broken.herokuapp.com/past_problem)
 Dig Deeper is a Materialize select form with drop down menu.
 The form currently has a smaller selection of questions than it is anticipated may be needed to gather significant data.